 Last Wednesday morning, as usual, I went to my favorite bathroom.
 It’s right between the entrance of the school and the hall that leads to the main classrooms, so I can make sure I didn’t line just one eye or put my shirt on backwards before I walk into class.

 Then, in an open stall across the bathroom, I saw my name.
-“Ruby?” it said.
+“Chris?” it said.
 I had no idea what it meant, but it pissed me off, so I started trying to get it off, but it was in permanent marker.
 Grr.

-Later that day I pulled my friend into the bathroom to show her the “Ruby?” and ask if she knew what it meant.
+Later that day I pulled my friend into the bathroom to show her the “Chris?” and ask if she knew what it meant.
 There was one thing I had missed before: it said “BURN WALL” above it in red.
 Three people had made their “burns” already since I got to school: TOTAL FREAK.
 Emo.
 Secret slut.
 Weird.
 I wasn’t the only name there, but mine had the most (and meanest) comments.

 I tried to make myself believe that all of the comments were probably from one mean girl who was having a bad day (and carried three different pens).
 But they probably weren’t.
 Maybe that’s what people think of me.
 I’m weird, a freak, an emo… and a “secret slut,” whatever that means.
 “Aw, that’s so mean!” said my friend, and she took a picture of the wall with her cell phone.
 I told her I didn’t care and that was the end of it.